Best Internet for Rural Manitoba 2026 – Valley Fiber, Starlink & More

 Park West Fibre Optic Co-op (Midwest Hi Speed)

 A true community success story.
 The municipalities of Hamiota, Yellowhead, and Prairie View teamed up with Park West School Division to build their own fibre network.
 Urban areas get gigabit fibre; rural areas get wireless up to 100 Mbps.
 Around $60/mo.
-If you’re in the Hamiota area, this is your best option.
+If you are in the Hamiota area, this is your best option.

 Rural Connections Manitoba Ltd (RCML)